Pros and Cons of Being an Authorized User on a Credit Card

-Before adding an authorized user to your credit card account, review the pros and cons listed below to help determine if it’s the right move for you.
+Before becoming an authorized user of someone’s credit card account, review the pros and cons listed below to help determine if it’s the right move for you.

 Many issuers allow the primary account holder to add a secondary account holder to a credit card.
-Known as an authorized user and can use the credit card as if it were their own.
-They are “authorized” to make purchases with the credit card, but has no legal responsibility toward the debt.
+This person is known as an authorized user and can use the credit card as if it were their own.
+They are “authorized” to make purchases with the credit card.
+However, they have no legal responsibility toward the debt.
 Authorized users also gain access to most of the credit card’s benefits, such as airport lounge access, rental car protection, purchase protection and other perks.

 While authorized users receive their own credit card, they do not have all the same permissions as the primary account holder.
 For example, authorized users typically cannot redeem rewards, request a credit line increase, close the account or add another authorized user.
 However, depending on the issuer, they may be able to obtain the account balance, request statement copies and make payments.